glassroom/heinsen_routing/README.md

 ### Assigning Credit End-to-End

 The credit assignments are additive, like Shapley values, and composable on their own, independently of data transformations, making it possible to compute end-to-end credit assignments over a network of routings, as explained in Subsection 3.2 of [the paper](https://arxiv.org/abs/2211.11754).
-For *how-to recipes* to compute end-to-end credit assignments over common compositions, including residual layers, see Appendix A of the same paper.
+For "how-to" recipes to compute end-to-end credit assignments over common compositions, including residual layers, see Appendix A of the same paper.
 For example:

 ```python
 import torch